 After Lester sailed for home, he wrote his first letter home since he had been taken a POW.
+When he wrote it, he had no idea his mother had died on September 10, 1944.
 The following is an excerpt from it.

 “Hello Mom and all.
 I finally have a chance to write and this one will probably get to you.
 How is everyone?
 Fine, I hope.
 I am O.K., just as good as ever, I guess.

 “Well, I guess we will arrive in Hawaii sometime tomorrow.
 We left Manila on November 20.
 Boy, this has been a slow tug.
 By the way, I am on the U.S.S.
 Gasper, if that means anything to anyone.
 I don’t know for sure when I will get to Fresno.
 The rumors have it sometime between the 8th and 12th.
 I didn’t leave Japan until September 6.
 I flew to Manila and would have liked to have come the rest of the way by air, too.
 That traveling by air is all right.

 “I received two letters in Manila.
 First I’ve heard since October, 1943.
 I could hardly recognize Donald and the rest of you, sure have changed, too.